How Does The Bank Negara Moratorium On Loan Repayments Affect You?

-While it appears straightforward enough, how does the announcement actually affect you?
+While it appears straightforward enough, how does the loan moratorium and repayment assistance actually affect you?

 Deferred loan/financing payments

 The major point for most people would be the moratorium on repayment or payment of financing for six months.
 It is basically saying that you do not need to meet your monthly loan payments for that amount of time, and will not be penalised for it.

 - You will still accrue interest normally during those six months.

 - It does not apply to credit card debt.

 - This does not apply to loans/financing that are more than 90 days in arrears from April 1 2020.

 Effects of delayed payments

-What happens during those six months where you don’t have to pay for your loan?
+What happens during those months where you don’t have to pay for your loan?
 Well, for one, it helps with your monthly budget.
 Particularly those who have been forced to go on unpaid leave and may be struggling to make ends meet.

 In this case, the measures are welcome for those who are juggling housing, car, or personal loans.
 This is provided that they haven’t been missing any payments over the last three months.